chrisonbass/JSCLass/README.md

     },

     /**
-     * Create Class or Static Methods that are accessible without the need to create an object */
+     * Create Class or Static Methods that are
+     * accessible without the need to create an object */
     "__static__" : {
       "factoryGet" : function(){
         return new Foo();
       }
     },

     /**
      * Creates constants for the class.
+In modern
-On modern browsers, these definitions will
+     * browsers, these definitions will be read-only.
-     * be read-only.
-Older browser don't have the Object.defineProperty method so
-     * JSClass creates a static property that is writeable */
+     */
      "__constants__" : {
         "FOO_CONSTANT" : 1